bilthon/mining-roi/README.md

 2. **Reduced Slope**: Uses a reduced growth rate (default: 75% of original)

 The reduced slope scenario provides a more conservative estimate, accounting for potential slowdowns in difficulty growth.

+### Monte Carlo (random-walk) Difficulty

+- Uses the fitted exponential slope as drift and adds a cumulative random walk in log-difficulty using bootstrapped residuals from the historical fit (starts at `log(D0)`).
+- Each simulation yields a full difficulty path that feeds the standard ROI simulator; BTC price modeling and halving logic are unchanged.
+- Outputs include percentile bands of cumulative sats over time and a histogram of ROI epochs (when cumulative sats crosses zero) across simulations.

 ### Key Metrics